Cernium dives into swimming pool security

 Fritts said, "Right now, the PoolOptix system is just going to be a local alarm, but we do have the means to communicate that information off site, via email and text message."
 PoolOptix will utilize one to four cameras, depending on the pool.
 "Within the software you set up three virtual detection circuits," Fritts said, "one around the perimeter, one on deck, one just inside the fence or tree line.
 Those are all programmable.
 If someone breaches detection circuits, it may trigger a recording that says 'vacate the pool, security is on its way.'"

-Fritts said they are hoping to sell the product through the security dealer channel as well as through SR Smith's existing pool equipment resellers, and that information about it will be on the company's web site in September.
+Fritts said they are hoping to sell the product through the security dealer channel as well as through SR Smith's existing pool equipment resellers, and that information about it will be up on the company's web site in September.